LightBitsLabs/los-csi/docs/src/workload_deployment/helm/filesystem_workload_helm.md

 ## Filesystem PVC and POD Workload

-This Chart will install the following resources:
+This chart will install the following resources:

-- A `PVC` named `example-fs-pvc` referencing previous defined `StorageClass`
+- A `PVC` named `example-fs-pvc` referencing the previous defined `StorageClass`
 - A `POD` named `example-fs-pod` using `example-fs-pvc`

 ### Deploy Filesystem Workload